sivakumarkalluri/RazorPay-Clone-FrontEnd/README.md

 <h3>Welcome to my project!
-Here, I have cloned the "RazorPay" frontend web page using HTML, CSS and Tailwind CSS.
-The website is fully responsive and optimized for all devices.
+Here, I have cloned the "RazorPay" FrontEnd web page using HTML, CSS and Tailwind CSS.
+The webpage is fully responsive and optimized for all devices.
 </h3>

 <h4>Created by using </h4>